Don’t Sign Blank Insurance Contracts: Protect Yourself

 - Long-term financial strain

-- Don’t rush, take your time to read and understand the contract
+- Don’t be pressured into signing the contract if you are not yet ready or comfortable, Don’t rush, take your time to read and understand the contract

 - Keep a copy of every document you sign for your records